AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Introduction

 These circumstances create a strong incentive to incorporate AI tools that reduce educators' cognitive load and help them make effective decisions or feedback~\cite{lin2023using}.
 For instance, AI-driven feedback could help educators quickly assess how well they are motivating or guiding students.
 Yet, as discussed above, research on human-AI decision-making in education, especially in tutoring scenarios, remains limited.
-This paper seeks to close this gap by investigating how LLMs can support decision-making in judging effective tutor responses, focusing on deciding whether certain praise or feedback is appropriate.
+This paper aims to bridge this gap by examining how LLMs can facilitate effective decision-making in evaluating tutor responses, determining whether certain praise or feedback is suitable.
 Specifically, we address the following \textbf{R}esearch \textbf{Q}uestions:

-\textbf{RQ1}: How accurately can an LLM evaluate the appropriateness of tutor-praising responses, and how does its performance compare to (a) humans working alone and (b) human-AI collaboration?
+\textbf{RQ1}: In evaluating the appropriateness of tutor-praise responses, how does performance compare between (a) humans working alone and (b) human–AI collaboration?